The Student Code of Conduct and Conduct Process from the UNH Student Rights, Rules & Responsibilities

 c.
 If the student poses a definite threat of disruption of or interference with the normal operations of the University.

-2. During the interim restrictions, students shall be denied access to the residence halls and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Dean of Students or designee may determine to be appropriate.
+2. During the interim restrictions, students shall be denied access to the residence halls and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Director of Community Standards or designee may determine to be appropriate.

-3. The Dean of Students or designee shall notify the Associate Dean of the student’s college who will in turn notify the student’s faculty of the interim restriction(s).
+3. The Director of Community Standards or designee shall notify the Associate Dean of the student’s college who will in turn notify the student’s faculty of the interim restriction(s).

 4. A student restricted on an interim basis shall be given an opportunity to appear personally before a Hearing Officer as soon as practicable, but within ten calendar days from the effective date of the interim restriction, to discuss the following issues only: